frequently asked questions

 trip.
 Is this possible?

 Absolutely!
 Just click here to fill out the form and make a donation by check to "Kossuth Foundation" and mail it to: Kossuth Foundation, ReConnect Hungary - Hungarian Birthright Program, 2001 Massachusetts Avenue, N.W., Washington D.C.
 20036.
-(NOTE: Soon, online donation will also be a possibility.)
+(NOTE: Online donation will soon be a possibility also.)

 Who are the organizers?
 Are they

-ReConnect Hungary is a program of the Washington, D.C.-based Kossuth Foundation, a non-profit cultural organization, and its partners, the Hungary Initiatives Foundation, and the Ministry for Public Administration and Justice of Hungary.
-The Kossuth Foundation, headquartered on DuPont Circle in Washington, DC is a recognized national community center to promote cultural heritage of Hungarians in America.
-The Foundation is successor to an organization created by Act of Congress in 1896, signed by U.S. President Theodore Roosevelt in 1907.
+ReConnect Hungary is a program of the Washington, DC-based Kossuth Foundation, a non-profit cultural organization, and its partners, the Hungary Initiatives Foundation and the Ministry for Public Administration and Justice of Hungary.
+The Kossuth Foundation, headquartered on DuPont Circle in Washington, DC, is a recognized national community center that promotes the cultural heritage of Hungarians in America.
+The Foundation is successor to the Hungarian Reformed Federation of America, an organization created by Act of Congress in 1896, signed by U.S. President Theodore Roosevelt in 1907.

 How will participants be selected?

-Reconnect Hungary is a unique cultural immersion program.
-As such, the number of participants is limited to twelve per trip to insure an optimum experience.
+ReConnect Hungary is a unique cultural immersion program.
+As such, the number of participants per trip is limited to ensure an optimal experience.
 After meeting eligibility requirements, participants will be selected on a first-come first-served basis and on the strength of their recommendations and written essay.
 Your percentage of Hungarian ancestry is not a factor!
 Participation in our online training course about the past, present and future of Hungary is mandatory.
-Once all twelve places are taken, additional qualified participants will be given priority for the 2014 trip if they still meet the age requirement next year.
+Once all places are taken, additional qualified participants will be given priority for the 2015 trip if they still meet the age requirement next year.

 How can I participate?

 You need to apply, take the online orientation course, and go on the trip.
 To apply, you need to meet the eligibility requirements, fill out an application and submit documents.
-Once selected, you will be asked to send in your $250 non-refundable deposit.
-Next, you and the other 11 participants will begin an online orientation course.
+Once selected, you will be asked to send in the $1,200 (which includes a $250 non-refundable deposit).
+Next, you and the other participants will begin an online orientation course.